Tropical Storm Ian threatens the Caribbean and Florida with hurricane conditions

 The storm will reach Florida in a few days

-The tropical storm is then expected to move toward western Cuba on Monday before continuing north over the Florida Keys and the peninsula.
+The tropical storm is then expected to pass over to near western Cuba late Monday before continuing north over the Florida Keys and the peninsula.
 NASA on Saturday announced a delay in its planned launch of the Artemis 1 uncrewed moon mission, which had been set for Tuesday, because of the approaching storm.

+Ian is forecast to escalate to a hurricane by late Sunday and a major hurricane by late Monday or early Tuesday.

 The National Weather Service said there was "increasing confidence" that Ian would produce life-threatening conditions in Cuba and parts of Florida, including storm surge, hurricane-force winds and rainfall flooding.